341520 Mors–Somnus

-' (/ˌmɔːrs ˈsɒmnəs/; provisional designation ') is a binary and plutino.
-It consists of two components less than 60 kilometers in diameter, orbiting at a distance of 21000 km.
+' (provisional designation ') is a binary system of plutinos.
+It consists of two components less than 60 kilometers in diameter, orbiting at an average distance of 21000 km.

 Mors–Somnus was discovered on 14 October 2007, by American astronomers Scott Sheppard and Chad Trujillo with the Subaru Telescope at Mauna Kea Observatories in Hawaii, United States.
 It was later named after the twins Mors and Somnus from Roman mythology.

 Orbit and binarity

 Mors–Somnus is a small double plutino occupying the 3:2 mean motion resonance with Neptune.
 The object is a wide optically resolved binary with the following orbital parameters: